lucj/k0s-family/content/k0smotron/child-cluster/_index.md

 weight: 2
 ---

-In this section, we'll create two clusters in the `standalone` mode (we'll explore the CAPI provider way of creating a cluster in a next section).
+In this section, we'll create two child clusters.
+We'll use k0smotron to manage the control planes of each one, and we'll run worker Nodes in Docker containers.

 ## Creating a first child cluster